pingevt/drupal-airtable/drupal-airtable.md

 - Touchwall of Honorees
 - Headless Drupal 8 site
-- Minimal Content
+- Minimal/Simple Content
+  - BUT we are using paragraphs for the main narrative content
+- (Internally) Healthy development timeline
+- Two content types
+  - One would be developed in the CMS only
+- Flat data
-- (Internally) Healthy timeline
+- (Internally) Healthy development timeline

 ^ We had plenty of time to work on this project.
 We wanted to use this to work on some internal goals.

----

-# NAB - data

-- Two content types
-  - One would be developed in the CMS only
-- Very flat data

 ^ So we decided with this project to use Airtable for our content needs.
 And then it came down to me to sync that content into Drupal.